Ruth Rendell: Awards

 Baroness Rendell's awards include the Silver, Gold, and Cartier Diamond Daggers from the Crime Writers' Association, three Edgars from the Mystery Writers of America, The Arts Council National Book Awards, and The Sunday Times Literary Award.
 A number of her works (see the section below) have been adapted for film or television.
 She was also a patron of the charity Kids for Kids which helps children in rural areas of Darfur.
 There is a blue plaque on one of her homes, 45 Millsmead Way, in Loughton.
 This was unveiled by her son Simon on 24 February 2016.
 Four of her novels appear on the British-based Crime Writers Association Poll (1990) of the best crime fiction novels ever written: two under the Rendell name and two under her pen name of Barbara Vine.

+Her Crime Writer’s Association Dagger wins (four Gold, one Silver and one Cartier Diamond) remains unmatched, as does her record of being the first author to be nominated and win under multiple names.
+Her unparalleled Edgar and Dagger finalist nominations include: A Judgement In Stone (1977 Gold Dagger finalist), A Sleeping Life (1979 Edgar finalist for Best Novel), Make Death Love Me (1980 Edgar finalist for Best Novel), The Speaker Of Mandarin (1983 Gold Dagger finalist), An Unkindness Of Ravens and The Tree Of Hands (both 1986 Edgar finalists for Best Novel), A Dark-Adapted Eye (as Barbara Vine, 1986 Gold Dagger finalist), A Fatal Inversion (as Barbara Vine, 1988 Macavity Award finalist for Best Novel), and Going Wrong (1990 Gold Dagger finalist.)
+Additionally, she was nominated four times in the Edgar Best Short Story category (in 1976 for "The Fall Of The Coin" and 1977 for "People Don’t Do Such Things"), winning twice for "The Fallen Curtain" (1975) and "The New Girlfriend" (1984).

 Death

-Rendell had a stroke on 7 January 2015 and died on 2 May 2015.
+Rendell suffered a stroke on 7 January 2015, and she died on 2 May at St George's Hospital in Tooting, London.

 Legacy

-The Ruth Rendell award was introduced in 2016 by the National Literacy Trust.
+The Ruth Rendell Award was introduced in 2016 by the National Literacy Trust.
 It is awarded to authors for their work in inspiring children and improving their literacy.